Certora/Documentation/docs/cvl/types.md

 ```

 You can only use this `at` syntax for contract functions; it is disallowed for
-other types of functions (like CVL functions or definitions).
+other types of functions (such as CVL functions or definitions).
 ````

 (sort)=